puzzle/tws24-fullstack-rust-slides/slides.md

 ```
 <!-- .element class="very-big" --->

-The variable `_` is commonly use to throw away values.
+The variable `_` is commonly used to throw away values.

 -*-*-